hellcastter/ukrainian-sentence-embeddings/README.md

 ## Reproducing the Paper

 **Read this as a dependency-ordered execution guide for the current code.** Steps with unavailable external assets or missing paper procedures are explicitly marked.
 Completing the executable stages alone does not resolve the manuscript discrepancies.
 Record every run's source revision, environment, input hashes, configuration, seeds, and output identity before claiming paper reproduction.

+There are two entry points: rebuild natural/generated/augmented data through Steps 0–6, or load the prepared Hugging Face triplets in Step 7.
+No script uploads Step 6's output to Hugging Face or establishes that it reproduces all published subsets.
+Both training routes still require the trainer's morphology assets, and final WSD evaluation requires the raw dictionary input.

 ### Step 0 — Prepare the benchmark, legacy raw input, morphology assets, and corpus